TheRealRedTurtle/ttc/README.md

 Only there for transparency, see license!

-This client is only meant to be used on anarchy servers!!!
+Teant to be used on anarchy servers!!!

 DONT ACTIVATE ANY OTHER AUTOTOTEM ALONG THIS ONE, it will glitch it out!